Vauxhall Adam review - stylish, but is it fun?

 The Adam is Vauxhall’s entry into the wilfully stylish city car market, a lucrative sector for automotive sales where models like the Fiat 500 and MINI are considered.
 Vauxhall claims there are a million possibilities when specifying the Adam, something we can easily believe despite the current lack of either a diesel or automatic option, but while it will appeal to the aesthetes of this world the chassis lacks dynamism – and, criminally for a city car, the Adam can have an uncomfortable, clunky ride if you opt for a model with sports suspension and 18-inch alloys.
 We’d have to say both the Fiat and the MINI are more appealing packages for trendy urbanites.

 The 1.0-litre EcoTec engine, a three-cylinder turbocharged unit, is a proper little jewel.
 Ultra-smooth and keen to rev, it almost renders the rest of the Adam’s all-petrol engine line-up obsolete.
-Despite the fact it is the smallest capacity unit in the range, at 113bhp it is the most powerful aside from the 148bhp found in the range-topping Grand Slam and it is the only turbocharged car aside from that Grand Slam too.
+Despite the fact it is the smallest capacity unit in the range, at 113bhp it is the most powerful aside from the 148bhp found in the range-topping Adam S and it is the only turbocharged car aside from the hotter variant too.